 Are you flummoxed with your phone?
 Having trouble with your tablet?
 Stop by the library to have your basic technology questions answered.
 Or call 845-331-0988 to reserve a session.

 Third Friday of the Month 12:30-1:30 PM

 The Kingston Library Book Club meets once a month to discuss great books.For additional information, please contact Vivi at 331-0155 or at firstname.lastname@example.org.

 Children's Story Hours

 Tuesday and Wednesday mornings at 10:30 AM

-Toddler Time Tuesday (18 mos. to 3 years) and Preschool Wednesday (3 years to 5 years) followed by crafts and music.
+Toddler Story Hour on Tuesdays (18 mos. to 3 years) and Preschool Story Hours on Wednesdays (3 years to 5 years) followed by crafts and music.